Nicolai Malko: Biography

-Malko was born in Brailov, Vinnitsky Uyezd, Podolian Governorate, Russian Empire (today part of Ukraine).
-His father was Ukrainian, his mother Russian.
+Malko was born in Brailov, Vinnitsky Uyezd, Podolian Governorate, Russian Empire (today part of Ukraine) to a Ukrainian father and Russian mother.

 In 1906 he completed his studies in history and philology at the Saint Petersburg University.
-In 1909 he graduated from the Saint Petersburg Conservatory, where he had included Rimsky-Korsakov, Glazunov and Lyadov among his teachers.
-He published articles on music criticism in the Russian press and performed as pianist and later as conductor.
-In 1909 he became a conductor at the Mariinsky Theatre.
-Six years later he became the head conductor there.
+In 1909 he graduated from the Saint Petersburg Conservatory, where Rimsky-Korsakov, Glazunov and Lyadov were among his teachers.
+He published articles on music criticism in the Russian press and performed as a pianist and later a conductor.
+In 1909 he became a conductor at the Mariinsky Theatre, where he was promoted to head conductor six years later.

 From 1909 he studied conducting in Munich under Felix Mottl.
 In 1918 he became the director of the conservatory in Vitebsk and from 1921 taught at the Moscow Conservatory.
-From 1921 to 1924 he shuttled between Vitebsk, Moscow, Kyiv and Kharkiv, conducting in each of these cities.
+From 1921 to 1924 he shuttled between Vitebsk, Moscow, Kiev and Kharkov, conducting in each of these cities.
 In 1925 he became professor of the Leningrad Conservatory.
-He became conductor of the Leningrad Philharmonic Orchestra in 1926 and conducted there the world première of the Symphony No. 1 by his pupil Dmitri Shostakovich that same year, and the premiere of Shostakovich's Symphony No. 2, dedicated to him, in 1927.
-Malko also conducted the premiere of Nikolai Myaskovsky's 5th Symphony.
-Myaskovsky's 9th Symphony was dedicated to Nikolai Malko.
+He became conductor of the Leningrad Philharmonic Orchestra in 1926, where he conducted the world premiere of pupil Dmitri Shostakovich's Symphony No. 1 the same year, and of Symphony No. 2, dedicated to him, the next.
+Malko also conducted the premiere of Nikolai Myaskovsky's 5th Symphony, and was dedicatee of his 9th Symphony.

 He was succeeded as director of the Leningrad Philharmonic by his pupil Alexander Gauk in 1928, and continued to teach at the Conservatory.
-In 1929, invited to appear in the West, he and his wife left the Soviet Union, and did not return for thirty years, until a U.S. State Department-sanctioned invitation from the Soviet Ministry of Culture brought him back to conduct in Moscow, Leningrad, and Kyiv.
-Once in the West, Malko lived in Vienna, Prague and Copenhagen, where he helped to establish the Danish Radio Symphony Orchestra, receiving the title Permanent Guest Conductor there.
+In 1929, invited to appear in the West, he and his wife left the Soviet Union and did not return for thirty years, until a U.S. State Department-sanctioned invitation from the Soviet Ministry of Culture brought him back to conduct in Moscow, Leningrad, and Kyiv.
+During his years outside the Soviet Union, Malko lived in Vienna, Prague and Copenhagen, where he helped to establish the Danish Radio Symphony Orchestra, earning the title Permanent Guest Conductor.